 6. Clear set of rules and tools

-Marketing organizations need to identify, implement and fully utilize their technology stacks to support their efforts.
-Since companies have their own policies, rules and idiosyncrasies, it’s critical that the technology stack supports the operating norms of the company, including planning, reporting, accounting, and security best practices.
+Marketing organizations must identify, implement and fully utilize their technology stacks to support their efforts.
+Since companies have their own policies, rules, and idiosyncrasies, the technology stack must support the operating norms of the company, including planning, reporting, accounting, and security best practices.

 7. High focus on internal stakeholders and partners

-If all of the cultural tenets above are going great in your team, you may still be missing one of the most important cultural markers of a successful marketing organization: engagement with the key stakeholders outside the marketing organization, At a minimum, this will include: sales, finance, IT, and product.
+If all of the cultural tenets above are going great in your marketing team, you may still be missing one of the most important cultural characteristics of a successful organization: engagement with the key stakeholders outside the marketing organization.
+At a minimum, this will include:

 Depending on your role, your partner in the other functions will vary.
-For example, The CMO must be tightly engaged with the CEO, CSO and CFO.
-A marketing manager, or individual contributor may need to be engaged with supporting an individual sales person, an FP&A (financial planning and accounting) counterpart in finance, or an IT manager who is responsible for integrating a new technology into the corporate infrastructure.
+For example, The CMO must be tightly engaged with the CEO, CSO, and CFO.
+A marketing manager or contributor may need to be engaged with supporting an individual salesperson, an FP&A (financial planning and accounting) counterpart in finance, or an IT manager responsible for integrating new technology into the corporate infrastructure.

-Successful marketing teams embrace relationships outside of marketing and ensure they stay healthy, communicative and mutually accountable.
-If the marketing organization isolates itself culturally, then it is far less likely to be successful.
+Successful, high-performing marketing teams embrace relationships outside the marketing and ensure they stay healthy, communicative, and mutually accountable.
+If the marketing organization isolates itself culturally, it is far less likely to succeed.
 Even if it is successful, it is less likely to have its results understood and acknowledged.